 And if you need to apologize, do something too.
 Drop round a bottle of wine or some flowers.
 This further emphasizes that you do care.

-Finally, leave your neighbours your mobile phone number so they know how to contact you.
+Finally, leave your neighbors your mobile phone number so they know how to contact you.
 They will appreciate this.

 5. Manage Noise